Installing the Workspace Remotely

 This guide will walk you through the following steps:

-• Creating a Virtual Machine in the cloud with a cloud provider you prefer, and
+* Creating a Virtual Machine in the cloud with a cloud provider you prefer, and

-• Connecting the Humanode Launcher to Virtual Machine.
+* Connecting the Humanode Launcher to Virtual Machine.

-If you already have a VM, then skip the Creating a Virtual Machine in the Cloud section and go straight to #connecting-the-humanode-launcher-to-virtual-machine.
+If you already have a VM, then skip the [#creating-a-virtual-machine-in-the-cloud](#creating-a-virtual-machine-in-the-cloud "mention") section and go straight to [#connecting-the-humanode-launcher-to-virtual-machine](#connecting-the-humanode-launcher-to-virtual-machine "mention").

-Creating a Virtual Machine in the Cloud
+### Creating a Virtual Machine in the Cloud

 To create a Virtual Machine in the cloud, follow the guidelines of your preferred cloud provider.